yontan-yane/C-Basics/chapter1/README.md

 - External Variables and Scope

 ## Exercises
-1. Run the "hello, world" program
+1. Run the "hello, world" program on your system.
+Experiment with leaving out parts of the program, to see what error messages you get.
-2. Experiment with printf escape sequences
+2. Experiment to find out what happens when printf's argument string contains \c, where c is some character not listed above.
-3. Temperature conversion program
+3. Modify the temperature conversion program to print a heading above the table.
-4. Print Celsius-Fahrenheit table
+4. Write a program to print the corresponding Celsius to Fahrenheit table.
-5. Modify temperature conversion program
+5. Modify the temperature conversion program to use a function for conversion.
-6. Verify getchar() != EOF is 0 or 1
+6. Verify that the expression getchar() != EOF is 0 or 1.
-7. Print value of EOF
+7. Write a program to print the value of EOF.
-8. Count blanks, tabs, and newlines
+8. Write a program to count blanks, tabs, and newlines.
-9. Copy input to output, replacing multiple blanks with single blank
+9. Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.
-10. Copy input to output, replacing tabs with \t, backspaces with \b, and backslashes with \\
+10. Write a program to copy its input to its output, replacing each tab by \t, each backspace by \b, and each backslash by \\\.
-11. Word counting program
+11. Write a program to count lines, words, and characters in input.
-12. Print one word per line
+12. Write a program to print its input one word per line.
-13. Print histogram of word lengths
+13. Write a program to print a histogram of the lengths of words in its input.
-14. Print histogram of frequencies of different characters
+14. Write a program to print a histogram of the frequencies of different characters in its input.
 15. Temperature conversion program with function
 16. Remove trailing blanks and tabs
 17. Remove all comments from a C program